urieco/General-Notes-About-Computing/Hardware/RAM.md

 - RAM slots are physical slots on the motherboard where you insert the RAM modules.
 - The memory channel refers to the **logical pathways** or interfaces through which data is transferred between the RAM modules and the CPU's memory controller.
   + The physical pathways through which data travels on the motherboard are typically referred to as a bus lines or traces - conductive pathways etched onto the circuit board.
 - Memory channel is 64-bit wide in modern systems. **The memory channel for earlier mainboard is not always 64-bit wide**.
-This refers to the amount of data that can be transferred at once, and it's typically measured in bits.
+This refers to the amount of data that can be transferred in one cycle, and it's typically measured in bits.
 - This limitation is primarily determined by the physical design of the memory controller and the memory modules.
-- It is also due to the width provding a good balance between data transfer speed and complexity (cost of implementation). **A memory channel can be designed to have more than 64-bit width**.
+- The width also provides a good balance between data transfer speed and complexity (cost of implementation). **A memory channel can be designed to have more than 64-bit width**.
 Having a wider memory channel, such as 128-bit or 256-bit, could potentially increase the data transfer rate even further.
 However, this would require more complex memory controller designs and could significantly increase manufacturing costs.
 Additionally, the benefits of wider memory channels may be limited by other factors, such as the speed of the memory modules themselves and the overall architecture of the system.

 Ex: A typical ATX motherboard has four RAM slots and it supports **dual-channel configurations**.
 The RAM slots are arranged in pairs, color-coded accordingly.
 For each pair, two slots of RAM connects to **two 64-bit interfaces (memory channels)** - The channels are NOT connected to each other.
 Rather, they operate in parallel, allowing the system to read from or write to both modules simultaneously under the right conditions.

---> Each module will be able to send or receive data in 64-bit chunks, the memory controller will alternate between accessing each module.
-So, during each **memory cycle**, 64 bits of data from each RAM module can be transferred to or from the memory controller.
+- Each module will be able to send or receive data in 64-bit chunks, the memory controller    will alternate between accessing each module.
+So, during each **memory cycle**, 64 bits of data from each RAM module can be transferred to or from the memory controller (totaling up to 128 bits of data from two modules per cycle).

-In quad-channel configurations, often found in high-end workstations and servers, there are four slots connected to four separate channels.
+- In quad-channel configurations, often found in high-end workstations and servers, there are four slots connected to four separate channels.

-==> Multiple channels running parallel is similar to how Parallel BUS works (see also [Parallel BUS](#serial-and-parallel-bus)).
+==> Multiple channels running parallel is similar to [how Parallel BUS works](#serial-and-parallel-bus).
 The data is divided into smaller chunks, which are then sent down separate paths or channels.
 This allows for more data to be transferred at the same time, increasing the overall throughput of the system.
 However, one of the challenges with a parallel bus is synchronizing the data between different lines.
 Rather than relying on precise timing between different lines, each memory channel operates independently, with its own clock signal.
-This can help to reduce the issues associated with skew, since the data on each channel is synchronized locally.
+This can help to reduce the issues associated with skew[^1], since the data on each channel is synchronized locally.

+- [^1]: Skew is the phenomenon that can occur in a parallel bus architecture, where the data on different channels becomes misaligned due to the differences in the propagation delay of the signals.
+This can result in errors or corruption of the data, since the different chunks may not be correctly aligned when they are combined.

 ==> You can perceive that each channel is utilizing a Serial BUS approach.
 In modern systems, the memory interface typically uses a high-speed serial communication protocol, such as DDR (Double Data Rate) SDRAM, which allows for fast and efficient data transfer over a single line or differential pair.
 Each memory channel operates independently, with its own dedicated interface and clock signal, allowing it to transfer data to and from the memory controller independently of the other channels.
 This means that one channel can be transferring data to the memory controller while another channel is receiving data from a different source, such as the CPU or an input/output peripheral.